Estimated reading time: 7 minutes

 Conditions of pre-trial release

-In some cases where the defendant was not held for a bail hearing; the prosecutor may ask the court for pre-trial release conditions.
+In some cases where the defendant was not held for a bail hearing; the prosecutor may still ask the court for pre-trial release conditions.

 In most other non-felony cases, there are no conditions of pre-trial release.
+In most felony cases, the prosecutor requests pre-trial release conditions.

 Discovery becomes available